 A differentiation point of HSR from other redundancy mechanisms is that the dual ring topology allows sub-millisecond switchover without impacting real-time control and protection functions, which are crucial for the continuous operation in critical applications.
 Additionally, HSR's deterministic nature ensures that data transmission occurs within predictable timeframes, making it suitable for applications where downtime or communication failures can have severe consequences for the power grid's operation and safety, such as protection relay coordination or real-time control of substation equipment.
-In short, wherever precise timing is necessary on top of data integrity.
+In short, wherever precise timing is necessary on top of data integrity also creates a redundant network topology, but instead of rings, it uses a double star topology to send duplicate data packets over two independent network paths.